mondaycom/monday-code-quickstarts/quickstart-python/SETUP.md

 ### Creating a Custom Action

 1. Choose your integration Feature Under the `Feature` tab, under `Workflow Bloacks` create a new action.
-2. Give the action a name, for this example, let's call it `Send a mail`.
+2. Give the action a name, for this example, let's call it `Send an email`.
 3. Of course, you can
    add [Input Fields](https://developer.monday.com/apps/docs/custom-actions#configure-action-input-fields) based on your requirements.